ashmandias/FeralInfo/README.md

 ###TL;Dr:
 The feral hosting manager page/site is offline.
 This means if you did not save an ssh or ftp password, or your web interface password, you cannot get access.

-Staff is not able to reset passwords at this time.

 Check your ssh client and ftp clients for saved passwords.

 **IF YOU HAVE ANY CURRENTLY WORKING PASSWORD (OR SSH KEYS) TO ANY SERVICE OR WRITE ACCESS TO THE FILESYSTEM SUPPORT WILL RESET PASSWORDS FOR YOU**